akszydelko/django-snomed-ct/README.md

 ```console
 pip install django-snomed-ct
 ```
-It currently works with Django versions 3.2+ but not 4+ and has been tested with [SNOMED CT United States Edition](https://www.nlm.nih.gov/healthit/snomedct/us_edition.html) version 20230301
+It currently works with Django versions 3.2+ but not 4+ and has been tested with [SNOMED CT United States Edition](https://www.nlm.nih.gov/healthit/snomedct/us_edition.html) version 20230301 {procedure}
 (released on  March 1, 2023).

 As it is a separate, installable Django app that doesn't come with a Django [project](https://realpython.com/get-started-with-django-1/#create-a-django-project), you will either